Religion and The basis of Sikhism – Sri Guru Nanak Sahib

 - a particular type of cotton underwear (Kachera)

-He was a confident quiet man, and his unique appearance and way of doing things whetted my appetite to learn more about his religion: Sikhism.
+He was a confident quiet man; as well as his unique appearance and way of doing things whetted my appetite to learn more about his religion: Sikhism.

 Guru Nanak Dev was a curious and intelligent child and from an early age he did not make distinctions on the grounds of religion and made friends with both Muslim and Hindu children.